Andrew-S-Rosen/mof-adsorbate-initializer/docs/triatomics.rst

 ---------------------
 Noncontiguous Adsorbate
 ---------------------
 The last bit of trickery comes into play when dealing with what I'll call "noncontiguous" adsorbates.
 These are adsorbates like water, where it is triatomic, but it is not bound in a sequential fashion.
 As with water, you will have a central atom of the adsorbate bound to the metal.
-Therefore, ``connect`` must be set to ``connect=2``, and the name of the species must be specified accordingly with the connecting atom listed as the second atom in the ``ads_species`` name (e.g. ``ads_species=HOH`` for water bound in an η1-O mode if ``connect=2``).
-Example code is shown below.
+Therefore, ``connect`` must be set to ``connect=2``, and the name of the species must be specified with the connecting atom listed as the second atom in the ``ads_species`` name (e.g. ``ads_species=HOH`` for water bound in an η1-O mode if ``connect=2``).
+An example code is shown below.
 The main thing to keep in mind is that now the connecting atom of the adsorbate is X2 instead of X1.

 .. literalinclude:: _static/triatomic_central.py

 .. |Ni2Cl2-BTDD-CO| image:: _static/Ni2Cl2-BTDD-H2O.png
    :align: middle

 That concludes our tutorial for triatomic adsorbates.
-Now onto how to automate the specification of ``site_idx``.